 Reckless Operation of a Vessel

-- Swerving at the last possible moment to avoid collision
+- Weaving your vessel through congested waterway traffic or swerving at the last possible moment in order to avoid collision.

 - Causing a hazardous wake or wash from your vessel.

 - Boating in restricted areas without regard for other boaters or persons, posted speeds and wake restrictions, diver-down flags, etc.

 - Allowing passengers to ride on the gunwale or, if the vessel is less than 21 feet in length, on the bow where they may fall overboard.

 - Loading the vessel beyond the recommended capacity shown on the capacity plate installed by the vessel manufacturer.